How Do Ants Communicate?

 Foraging Communication/Trail Setting

-Pheromones are an important part of the food gathering process for ants.
-Once an ant finds a renewable food source, it heads back to the nest leaving behind a pheromone trail that will direct other ants in the colony to the food source.
+Pheromones are an important part of the food-gathering process for ants.
+Once an ant finds a renewable food source, it heads back to the nest, leaving behind a pheromone trail that will direct other ants in the colony to the food source.
 The trail will continue to be marked until the food source is depleted or the colony has identified a more profitable source.

-Though this method of foraging communication seems as simple as a breadcrumb trail, it is actually highly evolved and can be significant in regulating colony food collection activities, retaining memory of past food sources, and helping in selecting locations of differing profitability.
+Though this method of foraging communication seems as simple as a breadcrumb trail, it is actually highly evolved and can be significant in regulating colony food collection activities, retaining the memory of past food sources, and helping in selecting locations of differing profitability.

-Current Biology Communication in ants16.15 (2006): 0.
+“Communication in Ants.”
+Current Biology 16.5 (2006): 0.
 Print.